 You husbands in the same way, live with your wives in an understanding way, as with someone weaker, since she is a woman; and show her honor as a fellow heir of the grace of life, so that your prayers will not be hindered.

 (c) Weaker.
 Science tells us that women have better immune systems, better genes, and they live longer than men.
 They experience less stress and lower heart disease, and are much less likely to start wars.
-Women perform better academically (when given the chance), companies run by women are more profitable, and countries led by women do better at surviving pandemics.
+Companies run by women are more profitable, countries led by women do better at surviving pandemics, and women perform better academically (when given the chance).
 Women are surely different, but it’s inaccurate to say they are weaker.
-Yet many men think women are weaker, and this is the mindset that Peter is addressing here.
-It’s not his view, but their view, and as a result their prayers are hindered.
-If the original language allowed punctuation marks, this word “weaker” would surely be in quotation marks.
+Yet many men think women are weaker, and this is the mindset that Peter is addressing.
+It’s not his view, but their view, and this is why their prayers are hindered.

 (e) A fellow heir.
-If you see others as equal in grace, you are walking in grace.
-But if you see yourself as superior to others, you are not walking in grace and your prayers will be hindered.
+If you see yourself as superior to others, you are not walking in grace.

-That wives were fellow heirs in grace would have been a radical notion for first-century men.
-Yet even today there are some who have trouble accepting their wives as equal partners in the Lord.
+That wives were fellow heirs would have been a radical notion for first-century men.
+Even today some have trouble accepting their wives as equal partners in the Lord.
 Those who dismiss their wives as weaker or subordinate, will find their prayers hindered.

 (g) So that your prayers will not be hindered.
 The prayers which are hindered are those that begin, “Thank God that I am not like other people” (Luke 18:11).

-If you look down on your spouse or others your prayer life will be impeded by your own infernal pride.
+If you look down on your spouse or others, your prayer life will be impeded by your own infernal pride.
 You will have trouble receiving grace because your haughty heart has no room for it.
-You may not say it in so many words but your attitude is “They need grace, but I don’t.”
-Since your heart is in the wrong place, it will seem like heaven is closed to your prayers (see 1 Pet.
+You may not say it in so many words, but your attitude is, “They need grace, but I don’t.”
+Since your heart is in the wrong place, it will seem like heaven is closed to your prayers and God is resisting you (see 1 Pet.
 5:5).

 Further reading: “Are women weaker vessels?”